-These are ceramic pots that use a salt water solution to flush out your nasal passages, clearing it of pollen and possibly viruses.
+These are ceramic pots that use a saltwater solution to flush out your nasal passages, clearing it of pollen and possibly viruses.
 I use a neti pot religiously during allergy season and it provides amazing relief.

 Saline nasal spray

-WebMD suggests using it before and after the flight: “The plane air is so dry and that dries out your mucus membranes, which reduces your resistance to infection, but keeping these membranes moist with saline spray may help.”
+WebMD suggests using it before and after the flight: “The plane air is so dry and that dries out your mucous membranes, which reduces your resistance to infection, but keeping these membranes moist with saline spray may help.”

 Protect yourself from other sick people

 If you’re comfortable with it, go ahead and pimp the face mask.
-Masks protect us from both allergens, dusts, germs, and bacteria.
+Masks protect us from both allergens, dust, germs, and bacteria.
 People in other parts of the world have no qualms about it, so why should we?